Bright-Shard/brightcraft/README.md

+# Downloading
+To download: Go [here](https://github.com/Bright-Shard/BrightCraft/actions/workflows/build.yml), click the top build, and click "artifacts".
+Extract the .zip file it downloads, and then copy the `brightcraft-x.x.x.jar` file to your mods folder. **Don't use the `brightcraft-x.x.x.sources.jar` file - that's not the mod**.

+I know this download process is a bit weird.
+It's just because GitHub is automagically building the mod for me when I push an update, which makes updating BrightCraft *way* easier.

 # Use
 ***NOTICE***: BrightCraft was just made for fun on singleplayer worlds or servers that support cheating.
 BrightCraft was *not* made for use on public servers (e.g. Hypixel) and will *certainly* get you banned (BrightCraft doesn't have